openedx/open-edx-proposals/oeps/best-practices/oep-0051-bp-conventional-commits.rst

 **feat vs fix**: some user-visible changes to features could be classified as "feat" or "fix".
 Choose "feat" if the change adds to the set of features.
 Choose "fix" if the change affects how a feature behaves.
 Yes, this is still subjective.

-**squash vs temp vs unknown or missing prefix**: commits that are not intended to be merged could use no prefix or an unknown prefix to communicate to a linter that a PR is not ready to merge.
-This is nice, but it also forces reviewers to more closely track why a PR is failing throughout the review process.
-An alternative is to categorize a commit that is *not* intended to be squashed before merge by using "squash".
-Do *not* use "temp" or "fix" for this use case, since these categories convey a different meaning once merged, and are intended to be merged.
-Note that if you use "squash" commits, rather than omitting the prefix, you will no longer get reminded to squash through a failed PR.
+**squash vs temp or fix**: commits that are intended to be squashed before merge should use the "squash" prefix.
+Although "temp" or "fix" may feel appropriate, they are not meant to be used in this way and convey something meaningful after a PR merges, where "squash" commits are not intended to be merged.

 **Breaking changes to features**: changing how a feature works is not a breaking change.
 For example, users are sent to a new experience instead of the old experience.
 This is not a breaking change.
 It should get a "feat" label, but not a "feat!" label.